Haworthia cymbiformis [ha-WORTH-ee-a, cymbiformis] is native to Southern Africa and belongs to the Asphodelaceae family.

-It’s important to remember in nature, these plants grow during the months of summer rainfall.
+It’s important to remember in nature, and these plants grow during the months of summer rainfall.

 Watering them excessively outside of these months will kill them.

-Your watering schedule will vary depending upon the time of year and the amount of humidity in the air.
+Your watering schedule will vary depending on the time of year and the air’s humidity.

-Feed your Haworthia with a half-strength, all-purpose fertilizer once at the start of the growing season.
+Feed your Haworthia cymbiformis with a half-strength, all-purpose fertilizer once at the start of the growing season.

-The best soil for Haworthia and most succulents is a standard succulent potting soil containing pumice, sand or some other lightweight material to provide good drainage.
+The best potting soil for Window Haworthia and most succulents is a standard succulent potting mix containing pumice, sand, or some other lightweight material to provide good drainage.